kamilmielnik/trie/README.md

 ### Example

-The following example works identical to the object-oriented example above.
+The following example works identically to the object-oriented example above.

 ```ts
 import { add, has, hasPrefix, Node, remove, serialize } from '@kamilmielnik/trie';